 Slippery Elm – Slippery elm works like marshmallow root to soothe and lubricate the digestive tract.
 Give your dog ¼ tsp of powder per 10 lbs of body weight.

-Flax Seeds – Flax is an excellent source of fiber and creates mucilage to lubricate the colon.
+Flax Seeds – Flax is a good source of fiber and creates mucilage to lubricate the colon.
 Give your dog ¼ tsp per 20 lbs of body weight.

 If nothing else has worked, it may be time for a stronger solution.
 While natural, you should only use these options when absolutely necessary and with guidance from a holistic vet.